 STEVE GSCHMEISSNER / SCIENCE PHOTO LIBRARY STEVE GSCHMEISSNER / SCIENCE PHOTO LIBRARY

 Bronchial cilia.
 Coloured scanning electron micrograph (SEM) of a normal human bronchial epithelium, the mucus membrane lining the major airways of the lung.
-Clumps of hair-like cilia (green/pink) protrude from the tops of specialised epithelial cells (brown).
-Rhythmic movements of the cilia serve to move bacteria and other particles away from the gas-exchanging parts of the lung and towards the throat, where they can be expelled.
+Clumps of hair-like cilia (purple/blue) protrude from the tops of specialised epithelial cells (brown/green).
+Rhythmic movements of the cilia serve to move bacteria and other particles away from the gas- exchanging parts of the lung and towards the throat, where they can be expelled.
 Magnification unknown.

 Model release not required.
 Property release not required.